…For those planning a wedding, or just interested in ours! Bare with me, this is a long one!

 Cake/Cupcakes: Lil Miss Cupcake

 Recommended by a couple of friends who used Heather for their wedding, we too, opted for mini cupcakes!
-Since the serving size is 3 mini cupcakes per person, we ordered 34 dozen mini cupcakes, and had a small, 6″ inch cake for the two of us to cut.
+Since the serving size is 3 mini cupcakes per person, we ordered 34 dozen mini cupcakes, flavors including: funfetti, birthday cake, salted caramel, maple chocolate chip, chocolate, vanilla, Oreo, Butterfinger, and Reeses!
+We also had a small, 6″ inch vanilla cake for the two of us to cut.
+I preferred the taste of chocolate, but I was too afraid Justin would smash chocolate cake on me and ruin my dress!
 Justin’s dad made the cake stands, and we picked up wooden crates from Michael’s to use as well.
 Our cake topper was from Etsy, “Love is Sweet” banner from Amazon.

 Donuts: Kroger Bakery

 These were a super cute touch to add to the evening, gifted by my Aunt who works for Kroger.
 People either grabbed one as a late night snack on their way back to the hotel, or saved them for breakfast in the morning.
-They were displayed on wooden rods from Etsy, with custom pastry bags (also from Etsy).
+They were displayed on wooden rods from Etsy, with custom pastry bags (also from Etsy) for serving.

 Dress: Stella, Wtoo by Watters from Bridal and Formal